 The problem is that these documents, like many others created by education and training providers, are isolated and not aligned to the quality or compliance frameworks they are working to.

 What do we mean?

-The new outcomes feature in Stedfast allows organisations to create their strategic planning documents and then develop an outcomes set which set out the objectives and outcomes that need to be achieved.
+The new outcomes feature in Stedfast allows organisations to create their strategic planning documents and then develop outcomes set which set out the objectives and outcomes that need to be achieved.
 These outcomes are then mapped to quality and compliance frameworks such as the Common Inspection Framework.
-The result is that organisation can effectively track which CIF judgments have been covered in other strategies.
+The result is that organisations can effectively track which CIF judgments have been covered in other strategies.

 Setting up outcomes-based quality assurance

 This is very simple in Stedfast.
 The system administrator is able to create an outcome set.
 They then identify objectives and outcomes which apply to the strategy.
 Each outcome can also have a specific target added to it.
 Each outcome can also be mapped to another outcome set or top-level framework, such as the Common Inspection Framework.

 The actual strategic document can then be created in Stedfast with the outcome set attached.
 Organisations can then view the main framework and see which outcomes are mapped to it.

 What about reviewing the strategy?

 Of course, it is then important to review the strategy and use Stedfast this can be done as a collaborative process.
 Those reviewing the strategy can comment on and score each outcome and objective.
 If they choose to do so, they can also identify strengths and areas for improvement that can be added to the organisation’s development plan.